 Lobster is one of the most sought after seafood dishes that is often saved for special occasions.
 This delicacy is one of the tastiest crustaceans in the ocean, however, we know that learning how to eat whole lobster can be intimidating.
 That is why we have put together an essential instruction guide teaching you the best way to eat lobster.
 Not only can eating lobster be daunting, it can also be quite messy.
 By the end of this guide, we’ll have you lobster eating like a pro, embracing the mess, and even teaching those around you the best way to break down these treats.
-Whether you’re cooking lobster at home or eating lobster at a restaurant, get ready to learn how to eat a whole lobster!
+Whether you’re cooking lobster at home or lobster San Francisco style at a restaurant, get ready to learn how to eat a whole lobster!

 Let’s start at the beginning, what tools will you need to learn how to eat lobster?
 To make sure you are prepared to break down the lobster you’ll want to have the following tools on hand.
 None of these are absolutely necessary, but they definitely make eating lobster easier!
 If you’re looking for a more complete lobster toolkit guide – this resource is perfect for you!

 This tool will help you break into the tough outer shell of the lobster.
 You can use your hands, but a nutcracker will give you more ease in cracking open the lobster.
 These tools are typically given to you if you order lobster or crab at a restaurant.

 A Seafood Pick

 These thin picks will help you get all of the lobster meat out of the shell, even in the hard to reach tricky areas.
 These picks are thin enough to make sure you’re getting the most out of your lobster.